jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
 I am interested in [abstract nonsense](https://en.wikipedia.org/wiki/Abstract_nonsense) like algebraic geometry and homotopy theory, as well as their applications.
-More specifically, my interest is in K-theory and its applications in motivic  homotopy theory.
+More specifically, my research interest lies in algebraic K-theory and its applications in motivic homotopy theory.

 Current Teaching
 ------